grafana/grafana/docs/sources/dashboards/manage-dashboards/index.md

 When you save a dashboard, you can either select a folder for the dashboard to be saved in or create a new folder.

 {{% admonition type="note" %}}
 Alerts cannot be placed in folders with slashes (\ /) in the name.
-If you wish to place Alerts in the folder, do not use slashes in the folder name.
+If you wish to place alerts in the folder, do not use slashes in the folder name.
 {{% /admonition %}}

 **To edit the name of a folder:**